KlimZavadski/FilmInfoFromKinopoisk/README.md

 FilmInfoFromKinopoisk
 =====================

-Get film info from Kinopoisk by name and/or year
+Get film info from Kinopoisk by name and/or year.